 A driver must transport 3000 apples with his truck from city A to city B. The distance between the two cities is 1000 miles and his truck can carry at most 1000 apples at once.
 If every mile the driver eats one of the apples he is transporting (if there are any with him), what is the optimal strategy which will insure that the least amount of apples are eaten on the way?

 It is easy to see that this strategy is optimal.
-To show it rigorously, without loss of generality you can assume that every day the driver transports as much apples as he can from some chosen spot on the way to 1 mile closer to city B. Also, it is always better first to transport apples from a spot which is closer to A than a spot which is further from it.
+To show it rigorously, without loss of generality you can assume that every day the driver transports as much apples as he can from some chosen spot on the way to 1 mile closer to city B. Also, it is never beneficial to transport apples from a spot which is farther from A than a spot which is closer to it.
 These two arguments show that the suggested strategy above is optimal.